How to Find Someone’s Middle Name: Lookup Trick Finds Full Name Fast

-Man on the right wearing a yellow shirt and blue jeans reads notes on a brown clipboard to learn how to find someone's middle name, while a man on the left in a blue shirt and yellow tie uses a magnifying glass to follow his instructions and views a computer screen in the middle showing a full name lookup results page for people with the first name of James and last names starting with S.
+On the right, a man in a yellow shirt and blue jeans reads notes on a brown clipboard to uncover someone's middle name, while on the left, a man in a blue shirt and yellow tie examines a computer screen displaying search results for individuals named James Smith with different middle names.

 The look-up trick to finding someone’s middle name is getting people’s information through the states’ public records since the Freedom of Information Act and associated “lemon laws” within each state allow citizens to access any records deemed public by state laws or federal regulations.

-Individuals may check the state’s legislation to see which documents are public, especially if you’re looking for any person’s middle name from previous generations.
+Individuals can check the applicable state’s legislation to see which documents are public, especially if looking for a middle name from previous generations.

 Navigating public records in any state is not a walk in the park.
-However, they contain quite an array of information that may help individuals to learn how to figure out someone’s middle name. certain public record may lack the much-needed information but another may provide helpful data.
+However, they contain quite an array of information that may help individuals to learn what someone’s middle name is.
+Certain public records may lack the much-needed information but another may provide helpful data.

-Individuals may also use the local clerk of courts or perform a background check through police departments, state departments of corrections and public safety, or sheriff departments of their state if one knows where the subject lives or was born at.1
+Individuals may also use the local clerk of courts or perform a background check through police departments, state departments of corrections and public safety, or sheriff departments of their state if one knows where the subject lives or was born.1

 Use Court Records as a Middle Name Lookup Tool

-All citizens in the United States of America are allowed by the Freedom of Information Act to access court records in their respective states (since 1967), but some documents, like juvenile records or court-sealed records, are not accessible by the general public.
+All U.S. citizens are allowed to access court records in their respective states (since 1967) under the Freedom of Information Act, but some documents–like juvenile records or court-sealed records–are not accessible by the general public.

-Individuals may start with the local Clerk of Court and look up the public records to see if there is somebody with the name they provided in the records system.
+Individuals may start their search with the local clerk of court and look up the public records to see if there is somebody with the name they provided in the records system.

-For example, Maryland courts have an online portal that helps searchers use partial names and characters to look up court records.
-This can help individuals to learn how to find people’s middle names, as the records will have the full names of the person in question.2
+For example, Maryland courts have an online portal that helps searchers use partial names which can is beneficial for individuals looking to find people’s middle names, as the records will have the full names of the person in question.2

-In many states, judicial branches have online or in-person resources that help citizens find their court records.
+In many states, judicial branches have online or in-person resources that help citizens find their court records and can help find out middle name of someone.

 The common methods used to get their records from courts within the states are by contacting the clerks of courts, online portals, mail, or in person.